Thanksgiving (Friday Night Lights)

 "Thanksgiving" is the thirteenth episode and season finale of the fourth season of the American sports drama television series Friday Night Lights, inspired by the 1990 nonfiction book by H. G. Bissinger.
 It is the 63rd overall episode of the series and was written by executive producer Jason Katims, and directed by producer Michael Waxman.
 It originally aired on DirecTV's 101 Network on February 10, 2010, before airing on NBC on August 6, 2010.

 The series is set in the fictional town of Dillon, a small, close-knit community in rural West Texas.
-It follows a high school football team, the Dillon Panthers.
+The fourth season follows a high school football team, the underfunded and poorly supported East Dillon Lions.
 It features a set of characters, primarily connected to Coach Eric Taylor, his wife Tami, and their daughter Julie.
-In the episode, the Lions and the Panthers face off in a decisive game.
+In the episode, Taylor's Lions and his former team, the Dillion Panthers face off in a decisive game.
 Meanwhile, Tami's career hangs in the balance, while Tim and Billy face possible jail time for the stolen cars.

 According to Nielsen Media Research, the episode was seen by an estimated 3.56 million household viewers and gained a 1.1/5 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the performances, writing, character development and tone.